 October, 20 – 2022

 July, 21 – 2021

-We are a talented, passionate group of colleagues with a desire to translate innovative science into novel gene therapies for patients with rare ocular and CNS diseases and beyond.
+We are a talented, passionate group of colleagues with a desire to translate innovative science into novel gene therapies for patients with neurodegenerative and ocular diseases and beyond.

 We are committed to building a vibrant team combining deep expertise in AAV vector engineering and genetic construct design, innovative and advanced therapeutic product development, and manufacturing.

 We are looking for more talented individuals to join our team.

 INSTITUT DU CERVEAU ET DE LA MOELLE EPINIÈRE – ICM